Leon Ford: Career

-In addition to acting, he is also both a director and screenwriter.
-In 2010, Ford both wrote and directed the movie Griff the Invisible, starring Ryan Kwanten as a man who is bullied by his coworkers during the day, but a superhero by night.
+In addition to acting, Ford is both a director and screenwriter.
+In 2010, Ford notably wrote and directed the movie Griff the Invisible, starring Ryan Kwanten as a man who is bullied by his coworkers during the day, but a superhero by night.
 The film premiered at the 2010 Toronto International Film Festival (TIFF), where it was well received by audiences and critics.
-Ford attended Binger Filmlab in 2008, where he developed feature film The Mechanicals.
+Ford attended Binger Filmlab in 2008, where he developed short film The Mechanicals.